 Two reels (only reel one is online) of amateur film documenting life at the Southern Railway Servants' Orphanage in Woking.
-The film contains extensive scenes of the older children giving gymnastic displays and enjoying a formal dance, and of the younger children receiving toys from Father Christmas and playing with them in the home.
-There are also images of several Christmas dinners, of the children performing a stage play, and of boys have a pillow fight in their dormitory.
+The film contains scenes of the older children giving gymnastic displays and a formal dance.
+The younger children receive toys from Father Christmas and eat Christmas dinners.
+The children perform a stage play, and boys have a pillow fight.

 [Southern Railway Orphanage - Life at the Home]

 This is a colourful portrait of the children of the Southern Railway Servants' Orphanage at Woking enjoying various leisure pursuits.
 The amateur film uses extracts from a child's letter as intertitles, providing a narrative for the images.

 BBC presenter Valerie Singleton presents the children of Woking Grange (previously known as the Southern Railway Servants' Orphanage at Woking) with one of Petra's - the Blue Peter dog - puppies.